• About Us

 6 Adopt multi-layered security

-Although I have great confidence in Microsoft Defender, the software Windows integrated security, for its reliable real-time protection, I also use third-party software such as Malwarebytes to add an extra layer against advanced malware.
-In this way, the software Additional can detect any threats that might avoid a Defender scan, although such occurrences are quite rare.
+Although I have great confidence in Microsoft Defender, the software built-in Windows security for its reliable real-time protection, I also use third-party software like Malwarebytes to add an extra layer against advanced malware.
+This way, the software Additional can detect any threats that might avoid a Defender scan, although such occurrences are quite rare.

 7 Forget the network after using it